johnbarnes-vi/haskell-project-env/README.md

 - Nix package manager
 - Git

-Note: direnv and nix-direnv will be automatically set up by the .envrc file if not already present.
+Note: nix-direnv will be automatically set up by the .envrc file if not already present.

 ## Installation